 Use screen to keep long-running terminal work alive

-across network drops or disconnects.
-Start a named session,
+across SSH drops or disconnects.
+Start a named session, detach

-detach safely, reattach when you reconnect, enumerate sessions,
+safely, reattach when you reconnect, enumerate sessions, and

 You are performing a long upgrade process on a remote server.

-job is to use screen to run the work inside a
+Your job is to use screen to run the work inside

-persistent terminal session, detach and reconnect cleanly, and
+a persistent terminal session, detach and reconnect cleanly,

 then close the session when finished.